6.4. Levels of Policing and Role of Police

 CIVILIAN- Divisions within a Law Enforcement Agency:

 The civilian areas of each police department are also fascinating.
 Not every person is meant to go into law enforcement as a police officer.
-It is a strenuous and stressful job that attracts many but only made for a few elite.
+It is a strenuous and stressful job that attracts many but is only made for a few elite.
 However, don’t fret; there are many options in the law enforcement realm.
-Putting on a bullet-proof vest, filling a holster with a semi-automatic handgun, and continually training to be in tip-top condition does not appeal to everyone, so there are still many jobs available in the law enforcement arena.
+Putting on a bullet-proof vest, filling a holster with a semi-automatic handgun, and continually training to be in tip-top condition do not appeal to everyone, so there are still many jobs available in the law enforcement arena.
 Civilians are the other half of the equation and are a much-needed commodity for every law enforcement agency.
 When a citizen dials 9-1-1, a dispatcher answers the phone, and that dispatcher is a civilian.
-When a police officer finds heroin on a suspect and takes custody of it and later books it into evidence at the police station, the evidence technician is the civilian that logs and follows through with the chain of custody for the heroin evidence.
+When a police officer finds heroin on a suspect takes custody of it and later books it into evidence at the police station, the evidence technician is the civilian who logs and follows through with the chain of custody for the heroin evidence.
 Civilians are just as important as the commissioned positions at a law enforcement agency.

 Example civilian positions at law enforcement agencies: